RobbyB97/ga-vs-8queens/README.md

 ---

 # Mission Statement
 >   This is the ultimate goal of the project.
-Written as though it is already completed, so you can have a clear undestanding of what I am working towards and why.
+Written as though the project is already completed, so you can have a clear understanding of what I am working towards and why.

 This is a web application that hosts a Genetic Algorithm built in Python, that can be interfaced with through a MERN web application.
 Any non-technical person that is interested in the power of AI is able to get a visual and kinesthetic understanding of the inner workings of AI algorithms through an interactive React application without getting bogged down with the semantic noise of computer science jargon and theory.